friendlyarm/BakeBit/README.md

 ## Introduction

-The fork based on https://github.com/friendlyarm/BakeBit and work well on armbian buster or ubuntu-core bionic with Python 3.x It abandon using PIP(Python Package Installer) when installing, take full advantage of APT with the latest release packages of distribution.
+The fork based on https://github.com/friendlyarm/BakeBit

+The code work well on armbian buster or ubuntu-core bionic with Python 3.x

+I abandon using PIP(Python Package Installer) when installing, take full advantage of APT with the latest release packages of distribution.

 ## Installtion